 Since our beginning, Council for Life has been committed to raising significant funds for non-profit agencies that share our mission of honoring the worth and dignity of every human life.

 Beneficiary Fall Forum to review application and requirements.
 In Person Attendance by a staff and/or Board Member at the Fall Forum is MANDATORY for all agencies wishing to apply.

-A completed application and exhibits are due electronically by 5:00 pm Dallas time.
-Applications may be submitted anytime between September 30 and December 1, 2022.
+A completed application and exhibits are due electronically.
+Applications may be submitted anytime between October 2 and December 15, 2023.
 LATE OR INCOMPLETE APPLICATIONS WILL NOT BE ACCEPTED.